 A buck doesn’t go as far as it used to.
 It never has and never will thanks to inflation, which never takes a break from whittling down the value of money and sending prices up, up, up.
 That’s why every generation of young people has heard stories from every generation of old people about how little they paid for gas, a movie, or a cup of coffee back in the good old days.

-Inflation affects your money in a number of ways, many of which you might not even realize.
-To illustrate inflation over time, take a look at goods you could once buy with a certain amount of money — say $1,000.
+To illustrate the effect of inflation over time, take a look at goods you could once buy with a certain amount of money — say $1,000.
 In most cases, $1,000 doesn’t buy you nearly as much as it once did.
-However, there are some rare cases where one grand can actually buy you more today.
+However, there are some rare cases where a grand can actually buy you more today.

 Steinway & Sons Model B Classic Grand